 A particular effort will be made to prove many results from first principles, while keeping the exposition as simple as possible.
 This will naturally lead to a choice of key results that show-case in simple but relevant instances the important concepts in learning theory.
 Some general results will also be presented without proofs.

-The class will be organized in eight three-hour sessions, each with a precise topic.
+The class will be organized in nine three-hour sessions, each with a precise topic (a chapter from the book in preparation "Learning theory from first principles").

 Prerequisites: We will prove results in class so a good knowledge of undergraduate mathematics is important, as well as basic notions in probability.
 Having followed an introductory class on machine learning is beneficial.